Gemma Bissix: Other television work

 On 14 March 2008, Bissix appeared on a Sport Relief special of Strictly Come Dancing, with cricketer Darren Gough, to raise money for the charity appeal.
 The pair scored 22 out of 30 points with their dance, the American Smooth.
 She also appeared in an EastEnders special edition of The Weakest Link, in June 2008.
 She was the 1st one voted off.

 Bissix appeared on Dancing on Ice in 2009.
 She was partnered with Andrei Lipanov, but became the first female to be eliminated after failing to win the judges support in the skate-off with Melinda Messenger.
 'Bissix said she was "absolutely gutted" at being voted off as she was the show's "biggest fan".'
 She later took part in the Sense City Ice Skate challenge in support of Sense-National Deafblind and Rubella Association.

-She was one of various celebrities to participate in BBC's Celebrity MasterChef, which aired in June 2009.
+She participated in the BBC's Celebrity MasterChef, which aired in June 2009.
 She was selected by the judges to go through to the quarter-final.
 In October 2009 she appeared on the BBC One show Hole in the Wall.
 She was a member of the winning team, donating the winnings to the White Lodge centre for disabled adults in Chertsey, of which she is a Patron.
 In April 2011 she appeared on the Celebrity Edition of the BBC One show Total Wipeout.
 Since 2009, Bissix has been a panellist on some editions of the Channel 5 talk show The Wright Stuff contributing to a newspaper review and topical debate.